Bermuda Cruise Port Guide, Things to Do, Shore Excursions

 Bermuda is a popular destination for golfers, and it is not a surprise as the island has the largest number of golf courses per square mile in the world.
 There are 9 golf courses on the island and the following ones are the top 3 choices:

 • Mid Ocean Golf (18 holes) – Located in St. George’s parish, a clifftop Mid Ocean Golf is ranked the #1 Golf course in Bermuda and one of the best in the world.
-Green fees cost approximately $275 per round and club rental is around $75.
 Mid Ocean is quite expensive compared to other courses and the rate varies depending on the time of the year.
 Due to the popularity of this golf course, reservations should be made as much as 3 months in advance.
 To get there, you can take the Orange ferry line from the Dockyard to St. George’s and then take bus #1 to the golf club.
-More information on the Mid Ocean Golf Club website

 • Tucker’s Point Golf Club (18 holes) – Located in St. George’s parish, the golf club is part of the Rosewood Resort and offers great ocean views and the harbor.
-Green fees cost approximately $210 per round and club rental is around $75.
-Reservations should be made at least 48 hours prior to your visit.
+Reservations should be made at least 48 hours before your visit.
 From the Dockyard, you can take the Orange ferry line to St. George’s and then take bus #1 or bus #3 to the golf club.
-Visit the Tucker’s Point website

 • Port Royal Golf (18 holes) – Located in Southampton Parish, this golf club is well-known for its spectacular ocean views, green lush scenery, and oceanside cliffs.
-Regular green fees cost $180 per round, however, during summer months the Royal golf offers a special package for cruise passengers at $150 per round.
 It is recommended to make your reservation in advance.
-From the Royal Navy Dockyard, you can take bus #7 to Hamilton and get off at the Middle road stop.
-Visit the Port Royal Golf Club website
+From the Royal Navy Dockyard, you can take bus #7 to Hamilton and get off at the Middle Road stop.

 Bermuda golf course